loneicewolf/Cryptography/README.md

 # Cryptography
+Cryptography-related work I decided to use in some of my upcoming publications.

 Encryption implemented in various languages. like AES and Serpent, more coming.

 Projects I will do in this Git: